XBraid/xbraid/docs/Introduction.md

    \endlatexonly

 XBraid instead begins with a solution guess over all of space-time, which for demonstration, we let be random.
-A XBraid iteration then does
+An XBraid iteration does

-1. Relaxation on the fine grid, i.e., the grid that contains all of the desired time values
-   - Relaxation is just a local application of the time stepping scheme, e.g., backward Euler
+1. Relaxation on the fine grid, i.e., the grid that contains all of the desired time values Relaxation is just a local application of the time stepping scheme, e.g., backward Euler.
-2. Restriction to the first coarse grid, i.e., interpolate the problem to a grid that contains fewer time values, say every second or every third time value
+2. Restriction to the first coarse grid, i.e., interpolate the problem to a grid that contains fewer time values, say every second or every third time value.
 3. Relaxation on the first coarse grid
 4. Restriction to the second coarse grid and so on...
 5. When a coarse grid of trivial size (say 2 time steps) is reached, it is solved exactly.
 6. The solution is then interpolated from the coarsest grid to the finest grid

-One XBraid iteration is called a *cycle* and these cycles continue until the the solution is accurate enough.
+One XBraid iteration is called a *cycle* and these cycles continue until the solution is accurate enough.
 This is depicted in the next figure, where only a few iterations are required for this simple problem.
    \latexonly
    \begin{figure}[!ht] \centering
        \subfloat{\includegraphics[width=1.0\textwidth]{../img/3_MG_In_Time_Iterations.pdf}}
-       \caption{$\chi$~Braid iterations.}
+       \caption{XBraid iterations.}
        \label{img:mgrit_cycles}
    \end{figure}
    \endlatexonly